agentsea/agentd/docs/api/index.rst

         "status": "success"
     }

-Possible `status` values:
+Possible ``status`` values:

-- `success`: The mouse was successfully clicked at the specified location or at the current location if no coordinates were provided.
+- ``success``: The mouse was successfully clicked at the specified location or at the current location if no coordinates were provided.
-- `error`: An error occurred while attempting to click the mouse.
-An additional `message` field will provide details about the error.
+- ``error``: An error occurred while attempting to click the mouse.
+An additional ``message`` field will provide details about the error.

 POST /double_click
 ^^^^^^^^^^^^^^^^^^

-The double_click endpoint simulates a double mouse click at the current mouse location.
+The ``/double_click`` endpoint simulates a double mouse click at the current mouse location.

 **Request:**